“The day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 — Former Client, Drop-In Sessions, Kuwait

-“I had forgotten what it felt like to be home.
+“I had forgotten what it felt like to be home, to feel “more like me”.
 I was completely disconnected, holding on to tension I didn’t even know existed in my body.
-I’m so grateful for these sessions, it’s made me so aware, feeling ready to move my body and rid the tightness!”
+I was grasping for dear life.
+I was exhausted.
+I’m so grateful for these sessions, it’s made me more aware, feeling ready to move my body with with more freedom and less judgment.”

 Key Somatic Therapy Concepts